Tabasco Road

 Tabasco Road is a 1957 Warner Bros.
 Looney Tunes cartoon directed by Robert McKimson.
 The short was released on July 20, 1957, and stars Speedy Gonzales.

 It was an Academy Award nominee for best short subject but it lost out to Birds Anonymous (a Merrie Melodies cartoon starring Tweety and Sylvester, the latter of whom is also often paired with Speedy Gonzales).
 The title is a pun on Tabasco (one of the thirty two federal entities of Mexico) and Erskine Caldwell's novel Tobacco Road (which was later adapted into a play and a movie).

 Synopsis

-Speedy Gonzales has to save his friends, Pablo and Fernando, from a large and hungry alley cat.
+Speedy Gonzales has to save his friends, Pablo and Fernando, from a large hungry alley cat.
 The trouble is, they are inebriated, and would much rather pick a fight with the cat (and for that matter, any other cat they can find!).
 Can Speedy save them?

 Plot

 It is nighttime in a quaint Mexican village.
 At the local cantina, the bartender is alone as all the customers have gone home for the night, but while he is cleaning up one of the glasses, in a mouse hole nearby, a celebration is being held for Speedy Gonzales, where Speedy is performing the Mexican Hat Dance to the entertainment of the other mice.
 After a couple of them toast to him being the fastest mouse in all Mexico, Speedy confronts his two friends, Pablo and Fernando, and tells them they have had enough tequila to drink, but after he returns to his dancing, they retrieve two full glasses they had hidden under their sombreros and continue to get drunk.
 A few hours later, the cantina closes as the lights are turned off, and in the mouse cantina, the drunk guests begin to head home for the night, with Pablo and Fernando leaving together as they drunkenly sing "La Cucaracha" as they walk home, unaware of a large Mexican cat seeing them approach and waits in ambush from a trash can.
 Back at the cantina, Speedy is leaving, but asks Manuel, the mouse resting against the wall next to the door, if he has seen Pablo and Fernando.
 Manuel explains they already left, and were heavily drunk as well.
 Speedy fears they will get into trouble and heads out to find them.